airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/bot-installation-faqs.md

 <details>

-<summary>What is the minimum browser version requirement for the EleAPI website bot?</summary>
+<summary>What is the minimum browser version requirement for the eleapi website bot?</summary>

-EleAPI is a JS-based software.
+eleapi is a JS-based software.
 Hence your browser must support the Java Script.
 The minimum requirement for some renowned browsers are as follows:

 * Google Chrome: Version 51 or above
 * Edge: Version 14 or above